UoNRobotX/image-processing/README.md

     * `python3 showMarkedImages.py -b trainingData.txt`

 ## Working with the coarse network.
-* Create and train the coarse network, for 100 steps.
+* Train the coarse network, for 100 steps.
-    * `python3 findBuoys.py train trainingDataCoarse.txt filterData.txt -c -n -s 100`
+    * `python3 findBuoys.py train trainingDataCoarse.txt filterData.txt -c -s 100`
 * Test the coarse network.
     * `python3 findBuoys.py test testingDataCoarse.txt filterData.txt -c`
 * View the results of running the coarse network on an image.
 After running, a representation of the results is saved in outputFindBuoys.jpg.